industrial-edge/qr-code-scanner/docs/Installation.md

 ![deploy VFC](./graphics/deploy_config.png)

 ### Configuration via JSON Schema UI
 Using the JSON schema option the application can be configured via a graphical UI during the download of the application to the edge device or when updating the configuration.
 All needed parameters can be configured here.
+You need to add this [configuration file](../cfg-data/json_schema/param.json) for this method.

 **Adjust app settings:**